Using a Piggyback Loan to Cover Part of Your Mortgage

 Even if your monthly payment will be lower with a piggyback loan, understand that there are some drawbacks with taking out two loans instead of one.
 Your lender will be originating two loans, so you might have to pay more in closing costs.

 Also, the interest rate on your second mortgage loan will usually be higher than the rate on a standard fixed-rate loan.
-According to the Freddie Mac Primary Mortgage Market Survey, the average interest rate on a 30-year fixed-rate mortgage stood at 3.66 percent as of June 2.
-For a 15-year fixed-rate mortgage, that rate was 2.92 percent.
+According to the Freddie Mac Primary Mortgage Market Survey, the average interest rate on a 30-year fixed-rate mortgage stood at 5.54 percent.
+For a 15-year fixed-rate mortgage, that rate was 4.75 percent.

 The interest rate on your second mortgage might also be a variable one, meaning it could rise or fall depending on the performance of whatever economic indicators that rate is tied to.
 And you'll be stuck with your second mortgage loan until you pay it off or refinance to a new loan.
 That isn't the case with PMI.
 When you have paid down your mortgage balance to 78 percent or less of your home's original appraised value, your lender is required to cancel PMI.